 The Effects of Foreign Shocks When Interest Rates are at Zero

-In a two-country DSGE model, the effects of foreign demand shocks on the home country are greatly amplified if the home economy is constrained by the zero lower bound for policy interest rates.
+In a two-country DSGE model, the effects of foreign demand shocks on the home country are greatly amplified if the home economy is constrained by the zero lower bound on policy interest rates.
 This result applies even to countries that are relatively closed to trade such as the United States.
 Departing from many of the existing closed-economy models, the duration of the liquidity trap is determined endogenously.
-Adverse foreign shocks can extend the duration of the trap, implying more contractionary effects for the home country; conversely, large positive shocks can prompt an early exit, implying effects that are closer to those when the zero bound constraint is not binding.
+Adverse foreign shocks can extend the duration of the trap, implying more contractionary effects for the home country.
+The home economy is more vulnerable to adverse foreign shocks if the neutral rate is low – consistent with “secular stagnation” – and trade openness is high.

 JEL Classification: F32, F41

 Suggested Citation: Suggested Citation